-The Commission may require independent substantiation of the management experience and track record of the key personnel.
+The Commission may require independent substantiation of the management experience and track record of the key personnel, the management company and the group companies (where appropriate).

 The experience requirement of the investment personnel of the underlying funds of a FoHFs is set out in the "Fund of Hedge Funds" section below.